 + 46 (0) 73 381 40 66

-As Researcher, Nina’s main area of responsibility is to lead the work on the Corporate Benchmark Studies on children’s rights that Global Child Forum produces in collaboration with Boston Consulting Group.
-In addition to this work, she also takes on other smaller research projects.
+As Research Manager, Nina’s main area of responsibility is to lead and develop the work on the Corporate Benchmark Studies on children’s rights that Global Child Forum produces in collaboration with Boston Consulting Group.
+In addition to this work, she also takes on other research projects and works on developing the content/inviting speakers for Forums and events.
 She has previously worked at the Dag Hammarskjöld Foundation, the Swedish Teacher’s Union, the Swedish Fellowship of Reconciliation – SweFOR in Colombia and SonyEricsson.
-She has also held the voluntary position of group secretary for Amnesty Business Group Sweden.
+She has also held the voluntary position of group secretary for Amnesty Business Group Sweden and been a member of the Board of Directors at Amnesty Sweden.
 She has a Master’s Degree in Political Science with a focus on human rights and development from Lund University in Sweden.
 Nina joined Global Child Forum in 2015.

 "When you see children as stakeholders in their roles as consumers, future and current employees, tomorrow’s leaders and rights bearers whose lives are affected by business on a daily basis, you realise that there is enormous potential in taking their interests into account and making it part of your core business!”